 Use these factors to shape your Written Statement of Support.
 You do not have to include information about every factor, only those that are pertinent to your project.

-- You may supply financial information confidentially, if necessary.
+• You may supply financial information confidentially, if necessary.
 We understand that certain clients are sensitive about revealing financial details.
 Although we prefer to have all financial information included in the entry, if you have a situation where the client demands confidentiality, you may write “Confidential at Client Request” in the appropriate spaces on the entry form.
-However, to be eligible, you must also email (email@example.com ), or include a single copy of the financial information to: Robert Cassidy, Editorial Director, BD+C, 3030 W. Salt Creek Lane, Suite 201, Arlington Heights, IL 60005.
-As BD+C’s editorial director, I promise to keep the details of this information confidential and will only supply “ranges” of information to the judges as needed to help in their deliberations.
+However, to be eligible, you must also email (email@example.com ), or include a single copy of the financial information to: David Barista, Editor-in-Chief, BD+C, 3030 W. Salt Creek Lane, Suite 201, Arlington Heights, IL 60005.
+As BD+C’s Editor-in-Chief, I promise to keep the details of this information confidential and will only supply “ranges” of information to the judges as needed to help in their deliberations.
 Should your project win, the financial information will not be published in BD+C. This procedure is necessary to ensure that we are fair to all entries and the judges have enough information to do their job.

-You must put all your images (JPEG or TIFF) into a PowerPoint file (at 72-dpi resolution) on a CD or flash drive, with captions explaining what the photo or image illustrates.
+You must put all your images (JPEG or TIFF) into a PowerPoint file (at 72-dpi resolution) on a flash drive (or send via a file-sharing service), with captions explaining what the photo or image illustrates.
 Why did you choose this photo?
 How does it advance your entry?
 Use your images to make your case and sell your project to the judges.
-You must also place a file containing all your images at high-resolution (300 dpi) on the same CD or flash drive (or via a file sharing service), along with the file of your Written Statement of Support (in Word or PDF format), Project Information Sheet, and Payment Form (if paying by credit card) or check.
+You must also place a file containing all your images at high-resolution (300 dpi) on the same flash drive (or file-sharing service), along with the file of your Written Statement of Support (in Word or PDF format), Project Information Sheet, and Payment Form (if paying by credit card) or check.

 Note: DO NOT submit a binder with full-page printouts of your photos or images.